Saronic Gulf, Greece

 Poros is a beautiful green island in the Saronic Gulf.
-The Greek island is great for relaxing holidays and it is an ideal destination for short weekend trips from Athens.
-On this Ferryhopper page, you can find information about the best beaches, sights and attractions on the island.
-Discover the secrets of Poros and book cheap ferry tickets on Ferryhopper!
+The island is great for relaxing holidays and it is an ideal destination for weekend getaways from Athens.

-Fishing boats by the beautiful esplanade of Poros
+Sailing boats by the beautiful promenade of Poros

 Vacation in Poros